Diary of Ma-chan: First work by Tezuka

-Diary of Mā-chan is very important as it was Tezuka's first professional work to be published.
+Diary of Mā-chan was Tezuka's first professional work to be published.
 When Tezuka drew it in 1945, he was only 17 years old.
 While the drawings were crude compared to his later art work, many elements of his art style first became visible in this comic strip.
 Diary of Mā-chan was so popular that Mā-chan dolls were produced, the first of many Tezuka merchandise products.